CynaCons/stm32_BluTechDevice/README.md

 # How to make it functionnal ?
 We have to write some stm32 code.

 I highly recommend to use the STM32CubeMX project generator.
-This driver uses the HAL library.
+This lirabry uses the HAL library.
 STM32CubeMX will generate the project architecture and initialize all the required peripherals.

 STM32CubeMX can be found on ST's website and can generate projects for most IDEs.